Mr James Panter

 Personal profile

-James is the Research and CIES Module Officer for the International Centre for Sports History and Culture (ICSHC).
-He is responsible for the co-ordination and management of the CIES International MA in Management, Law and Humanities of Sport.
-This prestigious international programme, which is delivered in partnership with SDA Bocconi Business School (Milan), University of Neuchatel (Switzerland) and Centre International d'Etude du Sport (Switzerland), has been named as the leading postgraduate sport management course in Europe by the Sport Business International global rankings in 2012, 2013, 2014, 2015, 2017, 2018, 2019, 2020, 2021 and 2022.
-It is the first and only course to receive this top award on ten separate occasions.
+James is the Research and CIES Module Officer for the International Centre for Sports History and Culture (ICSHC) which is the leading Centre for the study of sports history in the world.
+James is responsible for the co-ordination and management of the FIFA Master International MA in Management, Law and Humanities of Sport at the university.
+This prestigious international programme, which is delivered in partnership with SDA Bocconi Business School (Milan), University of Neuchatel (Switzerland) and Centre International d'Etude du Sport (Switzerland), has been named as the leading postgraduate sport management course in Europe by the Sport Business International global rankings in 2012, 2013, 2014, 2015, 2017, 2018, 2019, 2020, 2021, 2022 and 2023.
+It is the first and only course to receive this top award on eleven separate occasions.

-James produces a range of corporate communication documents for the ICSHC, including the annual Centre Research Report.
-He brings to the Centre a wide knowledge of contemporary sport, previously working for Chubb Protective Services (Olympic Projects Department) in Sydney, Australia, during the Olympic Games in 2000.
+James produces a range of corporate communication documents for the ICSHC and brings to the Centre a wide knowledge of contemporary sport, previously working for Chubb Protective Services (Olympic Projects Department) in Sydney, Australia, during the Olympic Games in 2000.

 An experienced and conscientious international academic programme manager with excellent organisational, alumni relations, strategic partnership and corporate communication skills, James has a track record of building strong and effective partnerships both nationally and internationally.
 He is also responsible for the management of various academic social media accounts on Twitter, Instagram and Facebook.